hideyukiinada/pos/README.md

 *A photo of Aimée*

+# Feedback/Bugs
+Please open an issue in this repo.

 # Credit
 1. I used \[1\] below as a reference for the model.<br>
 2. I used \[2\] as a reference for loading Brown corpus including conversion between word and tag to IDs.